DOI-ONRR/doi-extractives-data/_downloads/federal-production-by-month.md

 ### Fields and definitions

+_Month_ The month for which the production was reported.

+_Calendar Year_ The calendar year for the month in which the production was reported.

 _Production Date_ The last day of the month represents the data for that entire month.
 For example, 1/31/2008 represents the data for the month of January 2008.

 _Land Category_ The ownership of the land or waters where the production came from.
 Ownership is either federal or Native American (shown as "Indian" in the data).